MultiSafepay/docs/content/integrations/odoo.md

 # Installation

-✅ &nbsp; **Tip!** We recommend first installing the plugin in a test environment, following the Odoo installation procedure.
+&nbsp; **💡 Tip!** We recommend first installing the plugin in a test environment, following the Odoo installation procedure.
 Always make a backup.

 1. Download the ZIP archive with module.
 2. Unpack the content of the .ZIP file.